-You first drill small wells around your excavation area.
-Next, you place a screen around a suction tube that you place in each well to prevent soil from entering in.
-This tube then connects to a riser pipe that feeds into a common header pipe that’s connected to a vacuum pump.
-The vacuum pump then sucks up the water from each of the connected wellpoints.
+For instance, you’d install wellpoints parallel to a pipeline trench that continually collects water.
+Start by drilling small wells around your excavation area, then place a screen around a suction tube in each well to stop soil from getting in.
+The tube connects to a riser pipe, which feeds into a common header pipe that’s hooked up to a vacuum pump.
+This pump then sucks up the water from each connected wellpoint.

 #4 Eductor Wells

-This method utilizes the venturi principle.
-High-pressure water circulates through eductors at the bottom of each well.
-This drops the pressure.
-The reduction in pressure then pulls water through the riser pipes.
+Using the venturi principle, high-pressure water circulates through eductors at the bottom of each well.
+This causes the well bottom pressure to drop, pulling water through the riser pipes.